 Several pharmaceutical products were recently found to have potentially life threatening side effects and have been subsequently removed from the market.
 These drugs had been previously approved for sale by the FDA.
-The withdrawals of approved drugs from the market create an increased risk for the pharmaceutical industry in general and an increased risk specifically for our proposed products that they may not receive the required regulatory approval on a timely basis or ever.
+The withdrawals of approved drugs from the market create an increased risk for the pharmaceutical industry in general in that certain proposed products may not receive the required regulatory approval on a timely basis or ever.